mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 She said, “Yes, sir, but I would like to ask you, what are you carrying on your back?”

-He said, “These are the commentaries I have written on *Diamond Sutra*.”
+He said, “These are the commentaries I have written on the *Diamond Sutra*.”

 The old woman said, “Oh, you are the master of the *Diamond Sutra*?”